hazutecuhtli/Udacity_DataStructures/README.md

 The encoder was built using a linkedlist composed of nodes, which are joined by subtracting, iteratively, the two smaller elements until having a single node.
 The results of those operations are arranged in a binary tree, which can be considered the Huffman encoder.
 The tree edges represent binary values that can be used to determine the path for encoding specific characters, which can also be used to decode binary encoded messages; also known as the implementation of the Huffman decoder.

+The time complexity for this solution can be explained with *O(m n)* for the Huffman encoders and decoders, where m represents the letters to encode and decode, and n is the number of nodes composing the binary tree.
+This is because each letter to be encoded or decoded needs to be compared against most of the nodes until fulfilling the desired binary tree search.
+On the other hand, space complexity is of *O(n)*, since the binary tree needs to be stored in memory for the encoding and decoding operations.

 ## Problem 4: Active Directory

 In Windows Active Directory, a group can consist of user(s) and group(s) themselves.
 We can construct this hierarchy as such.
 Where User is represented by str representing their ids.